Edgewater Park, Oklahoma

 Edgewater Park is a census-designated place (CDP) in Comanche County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in northern Comanche County, on high ground overlooking Lake Ellsworth from the west.
 It is less than 1 mi east of U.S. Routes 62/281 at a point 16 mi north of Lawton and 5 mi south of Apache.

 Lake Ellsworth is an impoundment on East Cache Creek, a south-flowing tributary of the Red River.

 Demographics

+Education

+The school district of the southern portion is Elgin Public Schools, while the northern portion is in Boone-Apache Public Schools.
+The former district's comprehensive high school is Elgin High School.